 - Adjust the position to make the controlled arm so tight.
 Then, extend your body to bring the opponent’s arm tight to your chest.

-- Finish the turtle armbar by driving your hips down toward the ground to extend the arm’s elbow.
+- Finish the turtle armbar by pulling your hips toward the ground to extend the arm’s elbow.
 And here is the tap.

 Need more help!